nasiaMadeinCy/QAWorksTechnicalTest/README.txt

 This will execute the tests with Chrome.
 You can run the tests with either Firefox or Chrome at the moment.

+Alternative ways (Using IDE):
+	1. Open project with IDE
+	2. Right click on the  "ContactUsPage.feature" file and Run OR Right click on the runner file "ContactUsPageTest.java" and Run

 Report can be found at \target\cucumber\index.html after the execution of the tests.